For the longest time, the food pyramid is considered to be the standard in promoting good health.

-(Remember to drink voluminous amounts of water in between perhaps this is the most important part of doing Keto along with some salt from chicharon)
+(Remember to drink voluminous amounts of water in between perhaps this is the most critical part of doing Keto along with some salt from chicharron)

-Now you may be asking, isn’t chicharon dangerous?
-Why chicharon?
+Now you may be asking, isn’t chicharron dangerous?
+Why chicharron?
 (Watch Juana Change’s Interview in ANC with Karen Davila)

-Actually, you can choose not to eat chicharon, there are a lot of other alternatives to it as listed in the food list above.
+You can choose not to eat chicharon; there are many other alternatives to it, as listed in the food list above.

 It just so happens that it is the closest snack you can get the best source of protein and has no carbohydrates whatsoever.

 You see, this is the mystery of the Ketogenic Diet.
-It stands that fat is not the problem, rather, the extreme amount of sugar that everyone eats.
+It stands that fat is not the problem; instead, the extreme amount of sugar everyone eats.

-Actually, there have been lots of studies regarding the health benefits of Keto, (I will post links below) that proves its effectiveness in keeping a person healthy while shedding away unwanted body fat.
+There have been many studies regarding the health benefits of Keto (I will post links below) that prove its effectiveness in keeping a person healthy while shedding away unwanted body fat.

-Needless to say, I lost a lot of weight after that week, and then the week after but one has to remember that water weight is very heavy and can never be an objective measure in judging one’s weight.
+I lost a lot of weight after that week and then the week after, but one has to remember that water weight is hefty and can never be an objective measure in judging one’s weight.

-I would rather go for the muscle to fat ratio.
+I would instead go for the muscle to fat ratio.

-So, in my case I was shedding away water weight and would need to steadily add more muscle.
+So, in my case, I was shedding away water weight and would need to add more muscle steadily.